George Kirke: Career

 George Kirke, younger, was a page to Prince Henry.
 He became a Groom of the Chamber to Prince Charles in 1613.
 Kirke went to Spain in 1623 during Prince Charles' Spanish Match.
 The goldsmith George Heriot, who died in 1623, bequeathed to him either a diamond or piece of gold or silver plate worth £50.

 He continued as a groom of the bedchamber to King Charles and gentleman of the robes.
 His accounts detail purchases of fabric and tailoring for the king.
-He provided costume for the masque Coelium Britannicum in February 1634, and bought diamonds and pearls for robes worn on St George's day 1639.
+Kirke received £5000 to procure costumes for Love's Triumph Through Callipolis (1631) and possibly Albion's Triumph (1632).
+He accounting was criticised by William George.
+Kirke provided costume for the masque Coelium Britannicum in February 1634, and bought diamonds and pearls for robes worn on St George's day 1639.

+A royal gift of lands at Gillingham, Dorset, at first held jointly with a courtier colleague James Fullerton, proved troublesome when tenants protested at their enclosures and improvements.

 In 1662, he was made keeper of Whitehall Palace.
 He went to Spain with Prince Charles during the Spanish match of 1623.
 King James wrote that "Kirke and Gabriel" would bring additional jewels to Charles and Buckingham including Georges and garters, insignia of the royal order.

 The court jeweller George Heriot bequeathed him a piece of silver plate or a diamond worth 50 marks Sterling.

 He has been suggested as the author "G. K." of a poem addressed to Venetia Stanley, the wife of Kenelm Digby, "A Breef and Mysticall description of the Fayre and Statelye Venetia".

 His, or his father's, eligibility as a Scot to sit as a Member of Parliament for Clitheroe in 1626 was challenged.
 George Kirke, gentleman of the robes, was naturalized as a denizen of England.

 He died on 20 May 1675 and was buried at St Margaret's, Westminster.